 Kelly would describe herself as quirky, and at times, a complete contradiction.
 She can be hard to define and private, and an open book all at the same time, learning as she goes.
 She is learning to be comfortable with the fact that she is forever broken.
 She began her professional career as a Registered Nurse, and worked as a Health Executive in Canada.
 She continues to nurse, only now nurturing other souls with her words.

 Kelly lives in Charlotte, North Carolina with her husband Brady, her son Brendan, and Rudy, their Wonder Dog.
-She continues to write every day, and has just published her second book, Just One Little Thing.
+She continues to write every day, and has also published her second book, Just One Little Thing and is in the process of publishing her third book as well as a motivational journal.